 Infusionsoft doesn’t have a traditional deal pipeline that many other popular small business CRM include.
 This is primarily because it is designed for online sales, usually for B2C sales teams.
-Infusionsoft also lacks some of the integrations with third-party providers found in Salesforce, Zoho, or Freshsales for example.
+Infusionsoft also lacks some of the integrations with third-party providers found in Salesforce, Zoho, or Freshworks CRM for example.

 What Users Think About Infusionsoft

 Users give Infusionsoft positive reviews for its ability to fully automate your marketing and sales process, which saves time and effort when it comes to nurturing a large number of online leads.
 They also like how easy it is to design emails, however, some users commented that they wish there was a larger library of existing templates that could be used as a starting point.